 The City of Fresno updated its Analysis of Impediments to Fair Housing Choice Report (AI) in May, 2016.
 The updated AI identified four (4) primary impediments and local fair housing issues.
-For more detailed information, a copy of the AI can be obtained from the City's Department of Development and Resource Management, at 2600 Fresno Street, Fresno, California or at www.Fresno.gov/housing.
+For more detailed information, a copy of the AI can be obtained from the City's Department of Development and Resource Management, at 2600 Fresno Street, Fresno California or at www.Fresno.gov/housing

 The City of Fresno is an active, dues paying member of the Fresno Madera Continium of Care (FMCOC).
-The Manager of the City's Housing Division is a voting member of the FMCOC Excutive Committee.
-The City's Housing Manager and the City's ESG/HOPWA Project Manager regularly participate in FMCOC general meetings and events.
+The Housing Division manger is a voting member of the FMCOC Excutive Committee.
+Both the housing manager and the ESG/HOPWA project manager regularly participate in FMCOC general meetings and events.